cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 04 C3 D4 6E BF 3B 7F A6 26 40 67 4F C0 35 4F A0 56 DB AE A6
 ~~~~~~~~~~~

-### Example: Natively Signed CBOR Certificate
+### Example: Natively Signed CXXX Certificate

-The corresponding natively signed CBOR certificate in CBOR diagnostic format is identical, except for cborCertificateType and signatureValue.
+The corresponding natively signed CXXX certificate in CBOR diagnostic format is identical, except for cborCertificateType and signatureValue.

 ~~~~~~~~~~~
 /This defines a CBOR Sequence (RFC 8742):/